microsoft/vscode/src/vs/workbench/parts/welcome/walkThrough/electron-browser/editor/vs_code_editor_walkthrough.md

 * [IntelliSense](#intellisense) - get code assistance and parameter suggestions for your code and external modules.
 * [Line Actions](#line-actions) - quickly move lines around to re-order your code.
 * [Rename Refactoring](#rename-refactoring) - Quickly rename symbols across your code base.
+* [Refactoring via Extraction](#refactoring-via-extraction) - Quickly extract common code into a separate function or constant.
 * [Formatting](#formatting) - keep your code looking great with inbuilt document & selection formatting.
 * [Code Folding](#code-folding) - focus on the most relevant parts of your code by folding other areas.
 * [Errors and Warnings](#errors-and-warnings) - see errors and warning as you type.